Skip to content

 Debug firmware

-In order to use the debug app, you'll need to rebuild the Pavonis firmware, using the debug
+In order to use the debug app, you'll need to flash the debug firmware onto the Trackpad, available here.

 If necessary, follow the guide in Appendix D to put new firmware onto the Trackpad.